smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

     ![In this screenshot of the console, kubectl apply -f kubernetes-web.yaml has been typed and run at the command prompt.
 Messages about web deployment and web service creation appear below.](media/image93.png)

 11. Return to the browser where you have the Kubernetes management dashboard open.
-From the navigation menu, select **Services** view under **Discovery and Load Balancing**.
-From the Services view, select the web service, and from this view, you will see the web service deploying.
+From the navigation menu, under **Discovery and Load Balancing**, select the **Services** view.

+12. From the Services view, select the `web` service, and from this view, you will see the web service deploying.
 This deployment can take a few minutes.

-When it completes, you should be able to access the website via an external endpoint.
+13. When it completes, navigate to the main services link, you should be able to access the website via an external endpoint.

     ![In the Kubernetes management dashboard, Services is selected below Discovery and Load Balancing in the navigation menu.
 At right are three boxes that display various information about the web service deployment: Details, Pods, and Events.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/image94.png)

-12. Select the speakers and sessions links.
+14. In the top navigation, select the `speakers` and `sessions` links.
 Note that no data is displayed, although we have connected to our Cosmos DB instance, there is no data loaded.
 You will resolve this by running the content-init application as a Kubernetes Job in Task 5.

     ![A screenshot of the web site showing no data displayed.](media/Ex2-Task3.11.png)